-In the warm season, from the water's edge to the embankment, large blue paths lay, the purity of which is maintained daily, rescue stations operate.
+In the warm season, large blue paths are laid from the water's edge to the embankment, which are kept clean every day, and there are rescue stations.
 Restaurants along the promenade with summer halls.
 The beaches are free.
-In the summer, Brighton Beach comes to life - vacationers from all over New York flock here to sunbathe.
+In the summer, Brighton Beach comes alive as vacationers from all over New York flock here to sunbathe.

-The beaches of Brightonbech smoothly pass into the beaches of Konieylendovskie.
-Coney Island has its own unusual history and is famous for the fact that it invented the famous hot dog in 1867, the roller coaster in 1884, and opened the world's first indoor amusement park in 1895.
+The beaches of Brightonbeach smoothly merge into the beaches of Konyeiland.
+Coney Island has its own unusual history and is known for the fact that the famous hot dog was invented here in 1867, the roller coaster in 1884, and in 1895 the world's first indoor amusement park was opened.

-And finally: the odious phrase “Time has stopped here” is about Brighton Beach.
-I would even say that it included a reverse move, because I hardly believe that in the vastness of the Union you could find a place where you can be so skillfully rude and do everything possible so that you instantly turn around 180 degrees.
+And finally: the odious phrase “Time has stopped here” - this is exactly about Brighton Beach.
+I would even say that it turned on the reverse, because I hardly believe that in the vastness of the Union it was possible to find a place where they could be so skillfully naughty and do everything possible to make you instantly turn 180 degrees.

 Sometimes it seems to me that the one who is hiring service personnel on Brighton is vigilant that the new employee is not polite, courteous, and amiable by definition.
 So that he does not possess a natural smile and in no way looks like an average friendly American / American, blurred in a smile, accompanied by the usual How are youuu ?!

-Even in modern Ukraine, where such a difficult political and economic situation, and the bitterness and mutual hostility of the inhabitants increases every year, people are generally kinder than on the legendary Brighton Beach - the uncommon place of the “largest concentration of Soviet emigration” in New York.
+Even in modern Ukraine, where such a difficult political and economic situation is, and the anger and mutual hostility of residents is increasing every year, people are generally kinder than in the legendary Brighton Beach - an extraordinary place of “the largest concentration of Soviet emigration” in New York.

 If you want to discuss about the above, you can use the link to my Facebook.